-Optimal: Manually install the 64 Bit version of PostgreSQL 9.3 or later.
-This requires a 64 bit processor and Operating System, with 8 Gigs or ram or better for optimal performance.
+Optimal: Manually install the latest 64 Bit version of PostgreSQL 9.3.x.
+This requires a 64 bit processor and Operating System, with 8 Gigs or RAM or better for optimal performance.

-Not Supported: PostgreSQL 9.4 is not supported due to potential database errors, for the best performance please use PostgreSQL 9.3 or greater.
+Not Supported: PostgreSQL 9.4 or later (including PostgreSQL 10) is not supported due to potential database errors, for the best performance please use the latest PostgreSQL 9.3.x version.

 The number one factor for speed performance is hard drive speed, the PostgreSQL Server which powers the PokerTracker database commonly moves gigabytes of data to allow PokerTracker 4 to perform it's reporting duties.
 PokerTracker recommends at least a 7200RPM hard drive or faster, Solid State Drives (SSDs) are currently the fastest drives available for optimal performance.
 The optimal solution for Mac users are computers that contains a built in SSD drive such as 2012's Macbook Airs (idealy with 4Gigs Ram or greater) or Macbook Pro Retina laptops.

 Your PostgreSQL password was chosen when you initially installed PostgreSQL (whether by the PT4 installer or manual installation).
 Most users will find one of these passwords to work: